slowbreathing/slowbreathing.github.io/_posts/2020-07-29-MeditatingProcessor-3.md

 > * <strong>MSRs (model-specific registers )</strong> introduced in Sandy Bridge carried through to later microarchitecture pipelines.
 > * <strong>Some register for measuring these values may change.</strong>.
 > * <strong>[Intel's documentation] is the authentic source here.
 But, it is incredibly difficult to read.
-It is as if Intel's employee were given a raise to make it "impossible to comprehend" kind of document.</strong>
+It is as if Intel's employees were given a raise to make it "impossible to comprehend" kind of document.</strong>
 > * <strong>Prior to [Cannonlake] there was no MSR to measure C1 and had to be measure via softawre means.
 Post [Cannonlake] it can be measured 0x660H register.</strong>

 {%